agilogy/agilogy-blog/_drafts/writing-a-parser-combinator-library-2.md

 ✅ !

 ♻️ Let's refactor a bit...
 We now have 2 array parsers: an `array` parser that only accepts whitespace and a `booleanArray` parser that only accepts booleans.
-Let's remove the former and make the later accept whitespace by using `whitespace` instead of `empty`:
+Let's remove the former and make the later accept whitespace by using `whitespace`{:.sidenote-number}_I should, in fact, allow whitespace in many other places, like between the `","` and the next boolean.
+But let me add that to the backlog and keep going._{:.sidenote} instead of `empty`:

 ```scala
 val array: Parser[Json] =